 In lieu of cakes, guests feasted on Tiramisu cups made by Guy Grossi from Grossi Florentino.
 Tracey’s sister Melissa Grossi was her Matron of Honour.

-For their first dance, Tracey recalls “We danced to ‘At Last’ – Etta Jones.
+For their first dance, Tracey recalls “We danced to ‘At Last’ – Etta James.
 We learnt some moves from a great friend, Lys Baker who is a professional Salsa Dancer who made sure on the night we had heaps of fun!!”

 Congratulations Tracey and Ben!
 Thank you for sharing your wedding day with us!
 Thank you also to Goldsmith & Co for sharing today’s images